Click Here for JEDI Proposal Support

 Pauli Murray Book Prize

 The African American Intellectual History Society (AAIHS) is pleased to announce the 2022 Pauli Murray Book Prize for the best book in Black intellectual history.
-Named after lawyer, author, and women’s rights activist-intellectual Pauli Murray, the prize will recognize the best book concerning Black intellectual history (broadly conceived) published between January 1, 2022, and December 31, 2022, by a member of AAIHS.
+Named after lawyer, author, and women’s rights activist-intellectual Pauli Murray, the prize will recognize the best book concerning Black intellectual history (broadly conceived) published in the current calendar year, by a member of AAIHS.

 Institute for Citizens & Scholars